-The constellation Orion is of particular interest to many backyard astronomers.
-The constellation includes some of the sky’s brightest stars and because Orion is positioned astride the celestial equator, it can be seen from almost any place on Earth.
+The Orion Constellation is of particular interest to many backyard astronomers.
+It includes some of the sky’s brightest stars and because Orion is positioned astride the celestial equator.
+Of interest, Orion can be seen from almost any place on Earth.
 The three bright stars appearing in a short line in the center of Orion are known as the hunter’s belt, or Orion’s belt.

 Two of Orion’s brightest stars are Rigel and Betelgeuse.
 The name of the red giant Rigel comes from the Arabic word for foot, while the name of the bright blue star at Orion’s shoulder, Betelgeuse, means the house of twins.
 The rightmost star on Orion’s belt is a double star called delta Orionis and a good pair of binoculars will reveal the pair clearly.